BroadbandForum/usp/specification/mtp/mqtt/index.md

 **R-MQTT.16** - USP Agents that have NOT received a "subscribe-topic" User Property in the `CONNACK` and do NOT have a configured Topic Filter (`Device.MQTT.Client.{i}.Subscription.{i}.Topic` parameter for this Client instance in the data model) MUST terminate the MQTT communications session (via the `DISCONNECT` packet) and consider the MTP disabled.

-**R-MQTT.17** - If a USP Endpoint does not successfully subscribe to at least one Topic, it MUST NOT publish a packet with a USP Record in its Application Message, and must disconnect from MQTT server.
+**R-MQTT.17** - If a USP Endpoint does not successfully subscribe to at least one Topic, it MUST NOT publish a packet with a USP Record in its Application Message, and MUST disconnect from the MQTT server.

 For each Topic listed in a `SUBSCRIBE` packet, the client will also provide a desired QoS level.
 See the MQTT specification ([MQTT 3.1.1](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) or [MQTT 5.0](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html), Section 4.3) for description of the three QoS levels (QoS 0, QoS 1, QoS 2).
 The usefulness of these QoS levels in the context of USP depends on the particulars of the MQTT deployment.
 It is therefore up to the implementer / deployer to decide which QoS setting to use.
 In order to ensure deployments have the ability to use at least QoS 1, MQTT clients and servers are required to implement at least QoS 1 (see requirements in [Sending the USP Record in a PUBLISH Packet Payload](#sending_the_usp_record_in_a_publish_packet_payload) and [MQTT Server Requirements](#mqtt_server_requirements).